Water & Sewerage

 Copies of the Final Consultation document are available at:

 Draft Long Term Water Strategy for Northern Ireland (2014-2039)

-The Depeartment for Regional Development has launched a public consultation on a Draft Long Term Water and Strategy for Northern Ireland (2014-2039). the document sought the views of the public on the proposed actions nd way forward.
+The Depeartment for Regional Development launched a 16 week public consultation in June 2014 on a draft Long Term Water and Strategy for Northern Ireland (2014-2039). the document sought the views of the public on the proposed actions nd way forward.
 These views will help to inform the development of the final Strategy.

 The Draft Strategy has 4 key strategic aims;

 - to provide high quality sustainable supplies of drinking water to households, industry and agriculture;

 - to manage flood risk and drainage in a sustainable manner,